papagala/buildpacks-poetry-demo/frameworks/sklearn/sklearn-diabetes-example/README.md

 - Ran `poetry add kserve="^0.10.2"` so that we can start creating an inference endpoint.
 This adds the right dependencies to the `pyproject.toml` file.
   - `requirements.txt`: Created by running `poetry export --without-hashes --without dev -f requirements.txt -o requirements.txt`.
 - Built the Docker image with `pack build --builder=heroku/buildpacks:20 --creation-time now registry.code.roche.com/one-d-ai/early-adopters/automated-docker-images/diabetes:1.0.0`.
 In order to run this command, you must install [pack](https://buildpacks.io/docs/tools/pack/#install).
-- kserve-deployment.yaml: This is an example file that maps the built image above, into a Kubernetes `apiVersion: serving.kserve.io/v1beta1`.
+- `kserve-deployment.yaml`: This is an example file that maps the built image above, into a Kubernetes `apiVersion: serving.kserve.io/v1beta1`.

 ## Locally spin up an endpoint

-### First we need to create a docker using build packs.
-First install `brew`

 ## Usage